dokku/heroku-buildpack-nginx/README.md

 # NGINX Buildpack for Dokku - Hosting static pages
-This buildpack has been successfully run on Digital Ocean instances of Ubuntu 14.04 (Status: Dec 2014).
+This buildpack has been successfully run on Digital Ocean instances of Ubuntu 14.04 (Status: Jan 2015).
 It might also work with different configurations.

 ## Purpose
 `buildpack-nginx` provides a simple, low overhead way of hosting static pages and websites on Dokku.
 Just add the `.env` and `.static` file to the root directory of your website as described below.